Corticosteroid ‘cortisone’ injections have a powerful anti-inflammatory effect. They’re used to relieve painful, stiff and swollen joints.

 How much do they cost?

-Cortisone injections start from £81, plus the cost of your appointment.
+Cortisone injections typically cost around £400 for new patients, which includes your appointment with Mr Shah, injection fee and the hospital’s charges.
 Check with your health insurance provider to see if your policy will cover the cost.

 How do I book a consultation?